NNPDF/pineappl/docs/cli-tutorial.md

 of subcommand if you're using `git`: `add`, `commit` and `push` are well-known subcommands of it.

-To get more help on a specific subcommand, for instance `convolute`, which we've used already, run
+To get more help on a specific subcommand, for instance `convolve`, which we've used already, run

-    pineappl convolute -h
+    pineappl convolve -h

 Depending on the version of PineAPPL this will show output similar to the
 following:

     Convolutes a PineAPPL grid with a PDF set

-    Usage: pineappl convolute [OPTIONS] <INPUT> <PDFSETS>...
+    Usage: pineappl convolve [OPTIONS] <INPUT> <PDFSETS>...

     Arguments:
       <INPUT>       Path of the input grid